Nikon AF-S DX Zoom-Nikkor 18-55mm f/3.5-5.6G

-The 18-55mm f/3.5-5.6G AF-S Zoom-Nikkor lens is a midrange zoom lens manufactured by Nikon for use on Nikon DX format digital SLR cameras.
+The 18-55mm f/3.5-5.6G AF-S Zoom-Nikkor lens is a midrange zoom lens manufactured by Nikon for use on Nikon F-mount DX format digital SLR cameras.
 Often included as a kit lens on entry-level DSLRs, it also can be purchased separately from the camera body.
-Nikon first introduced the lens in 2005 and has provided three subsequent updates.
-Following are the four variants as of 2014:
+Nikon first introduced the lens in 2005 and has provided five subsequent updates.
+The last two iterations have AF-P type autofocusing with a stepper motor, while all others use an SWM autofocus motor.
+Following are the six variants as of 2024: